The Danakil Depression is one of the best adventures in Africa and this is what it’s like and a guide at the end of the

 Soon that slight breath of fresh air disappeared, and one was engulfed in heat and sweat, and a peaceful night was abandoned.

-Waking to the never-ending heat and taking a swig of warm water to moisten the mouth, we gathered into the vehicles and headed into the vast salt plains.
+Waking to the never-ending heat and taking a swig of warm water to moisten our mouths, we gathered into the vehicles and headed into the vast salt plains.

 It was miles and miles of flat nothingness, a pure hell on earth.
 The temperature started rising towards forty-five degrees Celcius, and it was only nine in the morning.

 Entering the Heat of the Danakil Depression.

 After driving for a while we come across a break in the flat terrain, a rocky outcrop appears on the horizon, leading us into the volcanic territory.

 The Danakil Depression is full of extinct and active volcanoes, with lava fields and sulphuric outbreaks in the harsh terrain.
 Getting out of the vehicles, an ascent was made.